 People are so numb to all the marketing that’s coming to them.
 Let’s face it, we ignore a lot of email and offers that come our way.
 When I asked George what his open rate was on this email newsletter (“open rate” means the number of people who actually open his email as a percentage of the total number he sent), he said his open rate was 75%!!
 Wow!!!
 In this day and age when 20% open rate is considered industry average, 75% blows me away.

 You really want to form a personal connection with your customers and prospects.
 It’s crucially important for you to be you, whether you’re crazy or serious, spiritual or pragmatic.
 Let people know who you are and what you’re all about.
 Don’t try to hide behind a corporate exterior.
 Professional, yes, but not distant, remote or unapproachable.
 If there is more than one person in your business, it’s okay to say “we,” but don’t say “we” if it’s only you.
 (Why hide that you’re a one-person business?
 It’s a tremendous asset to be a one-person business!)

 I’m so tired of faceless companies and I bet you are, too.

 I’m not saying that you should expose all your personal problems and foibles which might detract from your message, but exposing your personality really helps to build relationships.
 It’s a little scary to let people know who you really are, but it’s also honest and full of integrity.

 Me?
 I’m a lot of things, some of which you already know, and some that might be a surprise:

 - I adore being in nature and hate crowded, polluted places.
-The photo above is my husband and I last autumn at the top of a mountain we hiked.
-We hiked in Cornwall, England and Yosemite, and will continue to be in nature until the last breath leaves our bodies. :).
+We’ve hiked all over the place, from Cornwall, England to Yosemite National Park, and will continue to enjoy nature until the last breath leaves our bodies. :).

 - We bought a house in the country so that we could be in nature always.
 It’s heaven.
 Okay, the deer eating my flowers isn’t heaven, but the rest of it is.